 Using past papers from your chosen examination board’s website can be useful to test understanding.
 When teaching at KS4 it’s important to remember that whilst it’s important to cover the content which could be assessed in the exam, you can also explore other topics and should not consider yourself limited by the exam board specification.
 There’s a big world out there to learn from, not just a list of topics provided by an exam board.

 Most schools teach 25 hours of lessons per week.
-You might decide that you want to teach for more or less than that.
+You might decide that you want to teach for more or less than that to fit in with your homeschooling program goals.
 The minimum amount required to receive Child Benefit as a homeschooler is 12.5 hours per week, but the amount you teach really depends on what is right for your child and it may take you a few weeks, at the outset, to establish what is best.
+Deciding on the working hours is as important for your homeschool curriculum as the content!

-You have flexibility here; you can fit your teaching and learning hours around other commitments and work out what suits you.
+You have flexibility when it comes to your home education program; you can fit your teaching and learning hours around other commitments and work out what suits you.
 Remember, not all learning hours need to be in the traditional book learning setting; visits to museums or other establishments count.
 As will cooking in the kitchen, or any other activity where your child is able to learn or put their skills into practice.

-When you have decided on your learning hours, it’s a good idea to break this time up into lessons.
+When you have decided on your learning hours, it’s a good idea to break this time up into lessons - homeschool lesson planning is one of the most important parts of the process!
 These lessons shouldn’t be too long; we all struggle to maintain concentration for a long period!
 A good rule of thumb is that most learners’ maximum period of peak learning is about 30-40 minutes, so a 30-minute lesson might be an advisable place to start.
 If you feel your child might benefit from longer lessons, feel free to extend them as they develop.

 When you have the maximum number of lesson slots you want to teach, invest in a wall chart or use one of the many free online calendars such as Outlook or Google Calendar to map in what you are going to teach and when.